bright/new-www/content/blog/2019-02-15-the-secret-recipe-of-being-a-happy-employee.md

 published: true
 language: en
 ---
-It happens quite often that we go with the flow and let our day be controlled by such things like notifications, emails, distractions from colleagues or countless meetings.
-But we often do not realise to what extent they all may affect our work and life, in general.
+**It happens quite often that we go with the flow and let our day be controlled by such things like notifications, emails, distractions from colleagues or countless meetings.
+But we often do not realise to what extent they all may affect our work and life, in general.**

 <div class="image"><img src="/images/happy_employees_blog.png" alt="happy employees" title="happy employees"  /> </div>

-<div class="important-info"><div>Our job satisfaction depends not only on whether we like what we do or not.
-It depends greatly on our daily habits outside the workplace environment.
+**Our job satisfaction depends not only on whether we like what we do or not.
+It depends greatly on our daily habits outside the workplace environment**.
 It is not only determined by our knowledge, skills or competences, but also by our time and energy management, proper planning, prioritising and by our physical and mental capabilities.
-In fact, our job happiness depends substantially on the habit of mind we cultivate and everyday habits we are building all the time.</div></div>
+In fact, our job happiness depends substantially on the habit of mind we cultivate and everyday habits we are building all the time.

-But we are not left alone in our battle for job satisfaction.
-If you want to enjoy what you do and stay focused at work, it is enough sometimes to apply a few simple rules.
+But we are not left alone in our battle for job satisfaction. **If you want to enjoy what you do and stay focused at work, it is enough sometimes to apply a few simple rules**.
 Because we all are capable of doing great things, aren't we?

-## 💤 Sleep
+## 💤 Sleep at least 7 hours

 Maybe it would be a cliché, but sleep is really important.
 Try to sleep at least 7 hours a day not to feel irritated, impatient or depressed at work.
 Sleeping longer might be also a boost for your creativity.
 When you are sleep-deprived, you might have more trouble refocusing on the task at hand after a disruption, compared with someone who is well rested.
 Getting enough sleep is also the key for memorising what we have learnt during the day.